The-O-Team/Coding-Conventions/README.md

 - Documenting complex logic and APIs
 - Ensuring code is understandable for future developers
 - Importance of keeping documentation up-to-date

+## Automated Testing

+- Should be added to test business logic, not odoo's core logic
+- Do not only test the happy path
+- Write basic setups and then test individual scenarios (No method testing, only scenario testing)

 ## Writing modular and reusable code